Willie Snead: Cleveland Browns

-Snead went undrafted during the 2014 NFL Draft.
+Snead went undrafted during the 2014 NFL draft.
 On May 10, 2014, the Cleveland Browns signed Snead to a three-year, $1.54 million contract that includes a signing bonus of $5,000.

 Throughout training camp, Snead competed for a roster spot against Andrew Hawkins, Anthony Armstrong, Conner Vernon, Charles Johnson, and Taylor Gabriel.
 Snead performed well throughout training camp and finished the preseason with eight receptions for 124 receiving yards.
 On August 30, 2014, the Cleveland Browns waived Snead as part of their final roster cuts.

-Carolina Panthers
+Carolina Panthers (first stint)

-Snead signed with the Carolina Panthers practice squad on September 23, 2014.
-On November 6, 2014, the Carolina Panthers released Snead from their practice squad.
+Snead signed with the practice squad of the Carolina Panthers on September 23, 2014.
+On November 6, 2014, the Panthers released Snead from their practice squad.

 New Orleans Saints

+2014

 On December 11, 2014, the New Orleans Saints signed Snead to their practice squad.
 Snead spent the remainder of the 2014 NFL season on the Saints’ practice squad and did not appear in any regular season games during the season.
 On December 29, 2014, the New Orleans Saints signed Snead to a reserve/futures contract.

 2015

-During training camp, Snead competed for a roster spot against Joe Morgan, Nick Toon, Seantavius Jones, Lance Lewis, Jalen Saunders, R.J.
+During training camp in 2015, Snead competed for a roster spot against Joe Morgan, Nick Toon, Seantavius Jones, Lance Lewis, Jalen Saunders, R.J.
 Harris, and Kyle Prater.
 Head coach Sean Payton named Snead the fourth wide receiver on the depth chart to begin the regular season, behind Marques Colston, Brandin Cooks, and Brandon Coleman.

-He made his professional regular season debut in the New Orleans Saints’ season-opener at the Arizona Cardinals and caught one pass for a 63-yard gain during their 31–19 loss.
+He made his professional regular season debut in the Saints season-opener at the Arizona Cardinals and caught one pass for a 63-yard gain during their 31–19 loss.
 On September 20, 2015, Snead made four receptions for 44-yards and scored his first career touchdown as the Saints lost 26–19 against the Tampa Bay Buccaneers in Week 2.
 Snead scored his first career touchdown on a 16-yard pass by Saints’ quarterback Drew Brees during the fourth quarter.
 In Week 5, he earned his first career start and made six receptions for a season-high 141 receiving yards during a 39–17 loss at the Philadelphia Eagles.
 On November 1, 2015, Snead had six receptions for 70-yards and two touchdowns in the Saints’ 52–49 victory against the New York Giants in Week 8.
-Snead was inactive for the Saints’ Week 13 loss against the Carolina Panthers due to a calf injury.
-In Week 14, he collected seven receptions for 122 receiving yards during a 24–17 win at the Tampa Bay Buccaneers.
+Snead was inactive for the Saints’ Week 13 loss against the Panthers due to a calf injury.
+In Week 14, he collected seven receptions for 122 receiving yards during a 24–17 win at the Buccaneers.
 The following week, Snead made a season-high ten catches for 76 receiving yards as the Saints lost 35–27 to the Detroit Lions in Week 15.
 He finished the 2015 season with 69 receptions for a career-high 984 receiving yards and three touchdowns in 15 games and eight starts.
 He finished second on the team in receiving yards, behind Brandin Cooks (1,138 yds), and ranked 28th among all players in the league.